networktocode/awesome-network-automation/README.md

 # Training

-- [IP Space](http://www.ipspace.net/Training) - On ipSpace.net you'll find numerous courses, webinars, and videos covering SDN, network automation, cloud computing, virtualization technologies, IPv6 and VPNs.
+- [IP Space](http://www.ipspace.net/Training) - Numerous courses, webinars, and videos covering SDN, network automation, cloud computing, virtualization technologies, IPv6, VPNs, and much more.
 - [Network to Code](http://networktocode.com/products/training/) - Network Automation Training including Python, Ansible, DevOps, and much more.
 - [Mircea Ulinic](http://mirceaulinic.us14.list-manage1.com/subscribe?u=4d3e65e9c470a62dc341ce797&id=bd27d97b29) - Learn more about cross-vendor event-driven network automation and orchestration.
-- [Python for Network Engineers](https://pynet.twb-tech.com/class.html) - You will learn skills that make you better at network automation and that improve your capability to use programming to scale your work.
+- [Python for Network Engineers](https://pynet.twb-tech.com/class.html) - Learn skills that make you better at network automation and that improve your capability to use programming to scale your work.
-- [GNS3 Academy - Instructor David Bombal](http://academy.gns3.com/courses/author/12794) - Number of courses, but offer an inexpensive set of intros to Ansible for Network Engineers and Python for Network Engineers.
+- [GNS3 Academy - Instructor David Bombal](http://academy.gns3.com/courses/author/12794) - Offers an inexpensive set of introductions to Ansible and Python for Network Engineers, among other courses.

 # Presentations